sara-nl/clouddocs/general-start.markdown

 If you want to shutdown your VM and stop consuming quotas, perform the following steps:

-1. Tick the box to the left on the row with your VM and click "Shutdown" (upper right).
+1. Tick the box to the left on the row with your VM and click _Shutdown_ (upper right corner of the screen, under the _dust bin_ drop-down button).
 ![shutdownVM](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/shutdownVM.png)

-2. Refresh the Virtual Machines list (the two arrows chasing each other next to "+" button) until your VM is gone.
+2. Refresh the Virtual Machines list (by clicking on the two arrows chasing each other next to _+_ button) until your VM is gone.
 That was the shutdown.
-Once the operation is finished, your VM will be removed from the display.
-You can start a new VM from your existing image any time.
+Once the operation is finished, your VM will be removed from the display and its resources freed.
+You can start a new VM from your existing `template` and `image` any time.